ProvincieZeeland/es-connector/README.md

 # es-connector
 The ES-connector is set of Docker containers used for updating our Elasticsearch nodes using API requests with optional notification to external parties.
+My first Python project after 23 years using PHP code :-)

 ## Version history